Bricklayers Arms railway station

 Bricklayers Arms was a railway station in Southwark opened by the London and Croydon Railway and the South Eastern Railway in 1844 as an alternative to the London and Greenwich Railway's terminus at London Bridge.
 The station was at the end of a short branch line from the main line to London Bridge and served as a passenger terminus for a few years before being converted to a goods station and engineering facility.
 The goods station closed in 1981.

 Bricklayers Arms branch

-The branch line was one mile and 56 chains (2.7 km) in length and was constructed in 1843–4 as a result of concerns by the South Eastern (SER) and London and Croydon (L&CR) Railways about the charges being imposed by the London and Greenwich Railway (L&GR) for the use of their terminus at London Bridge station and its approaches.
+The branch line was authorised by the South Eastern Railway (Swan Street Station and Junction) Act 1843 (6 & 7 Vict. c. lxii), and was one mile and 56 chains (2.7 km) in length and was constructed in 1843–44 as a result of concerns by the South Eastern (SER) and London and Croydon (L&CR) Railways about the charges being imposed by the London and Greenwich Railway (L&GR) for the use of their terminus at London Bridge station and its approaches.
 The two railways constructed a new passenger terminus and goods station on the site, thereby removing the need for them to use the L&GR facilities.
-According to Charles Vignoles, "the making of Bricklayers Arms station was a matter of compulsion in driving the Greenwich people to reasonable terms".
+According to Charles Vignoles, "the making of Bricklayers Arms station was a matter of compulsion in driving the Greenwich people to reasonable terms."